 The Many Revenges of Kip Flynn

 It all started with a black rose and a rich young man.
 And a house with a creek running through it.
-And then there she was, Kip Flynn, standing beside her dead boyfriend and agreeing to take a large sum of money from the young man’s father to keep quiet.
-As if she could have done anything else, being so scared and grief-stricken and maybe pregnant.
+And then there she was, Kip Flynn, standing beside her dead boyfriend and agreeing to take a large sum of money from the young man's father to keep quiet.
+As if she could have done anything else, she was so scared and grief-stricken and maybe pregnant.

-But that’s not the end of it.
-You see, there’s some kind of connection between Kip and this rich developer’s son that keeps them tight in one another’s orbit.
-So, when Kip awakens from her grief, intent on revenge, they find themselves pursuing one another with a ferocity they can barely understand, one that spirals outward, with subway accidents and arson and drainpipes and backhoe wars, to envelop roommates, two guilty fathers, a window-cleaner or two, landlords, family secrets, Vietnamese gangsters, a standup-bass player and an activist tour guide.
-And concluding in the subterranean heart of Toronto itself, which, like Kip, is torn between vengefulness and growth.
+But that's not the end of it.
+You see, there's some kind of connection between Kip and this rich developer's son that keeps them tight in one another's orbit.
+So, when Kip awakens from her grief, intent on revenge, they find themselves pursuing one another with a ferocity they can barely understand, one that spirals outward, with subway accidents and arson and drainpipes and backhoe wars, to envelop roommates, two guilty fathers, a window-washer or two, landlords, family secrets, Vietnamese gangsters, a standup-bass player and an activist tour guide.
+And even the subterranean heart of Toronto itself, which, like Kip, is torn between vengefulness and growth.

 ‘Dixon plays with language and form, using images to crystallize a reader’s experience and make them consider the possibilities of the novel.’ – Publishers Weekly

 ‘One of Dixon’s great strengths is his ability to tease out evocative characters from the streets and alleys.
-He is able to pump up fleeting players until they float like balloons through the streetscape.’
+He is able to pump up fleeting players until they float like balloons through the streetscape.’ – National Post

 ‘Dixon unfolds his narrative with the measured pace of an experienced storyteller, rarely in a rush to reveal his next move, but always aware of the inquisitive eye of the reader.
 He paints his characters with deep, detailed strokes.’ – Broken Pencil